Using AWS CLI to access Fresh Data Pool (EODATA) on Destination Earth

 A .tiff file consists of pixel data (images), often with associated geo-referencing data in the file header.
 The format can store both single-band (grayscale) and multi-band (color) raster data.
 It is used in a variety of remote sensing applications, including vegetation mapping, land cover classification, and terrain analysis.

-Downloading a .TIFF file from EODATA repositories
+Downloading a .TIFF file from Fresh Data Pool (EODATA) repositories

 To download a .TIFF file using AWS CLI, execute the following command: